57. Basket Factories

 THE E.E.
 WEED BASKET FACTORY

-At Mill Point –Washington Street at the Bridge, Douglas
+At Mill Point – 201 Washington Street at the Bridge, Douglas

 1880s-1927

 E. E. Weed & Company (also known as the Douglas Basket Factory) was Douglas’s largest manufacturer, and was the largest basket factory in Michigan.
 The workday there ended at 4:40 pm in order to allow workers to get in some fishing before sunset.
 This factory was the mainstay of the Douglas economy from the early 1900s through the 1920s.
-When the factory was destroyed by fire in 1927 the fire was so immense that it was said its glow could be seen as far away as Muskegon.
-The site is now the location of a residence and a small marina.
+When the factory was destroyed by fire in 1927 the flames were so immense that it was said its glow could be seen as far away as Muskegon.
+The site is now the location of a residence and a small marina park.